SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-28-fda-vrbpac-variant-boosters.md

   non-inferiority, and that has clearly been done, with a GMR ~ 1.00.
 (And they did finally add the 95% confidence limits that we missed above in the FDA report.
 Good.)
 - _Slide 10:_ All the above was for people who had previously gotten the classic Pfizer vaccine.
-What about immunologially na&iuml;ve people who got _only_ the Omicron version?
+What about immunologically na&iuml;ve people who got _only_ the Omicron version?
 This slide shows the somewhat annoying result: they got strong immunity to Omicron, but _not_ to the previous variants!
 So basically in order to get the Pfizer monovalent vaccine to work well, you must have previously received the classic vaccine.